divyamzzz/carbon-tracker/README.md

+Here's the full README file for your Carbon Tracker project:

+---

 # Carbon Tracker

 Welcome to **Carbon Tracker**, a web application designed to help you monitor and reduce your carbon footprint based on your device's data consumption and electricity usage.
 By keeping track of your carbon emissions, you can take steps towards a more sustainable and environmentally-friendly lifestyle.